gmbirdiv/GameScope/README.md

 user-specified filters.
 Users can additionally click on games to view more information about the game along with news articles (if available).

-**Note:** requires CORS Unblocker Chrome extension or other proxy to use

 ___